 Only exceptional circumstances warrant a leave of absence.
-Jubilee L.E.A.D. academy will consider each application individually taking into account the specific facts and circumstances and relevant background context behind the request.
-If a leave of absence is granted, it is for the Headteacher to determine the length of the time the pupil can be away from school.
-As Headteachers should only grant leaves of absence in exceptional circumstances it is unlikely a leave of absence will be granted for the purposes of a family holiday.
+Jubilee LEAD Academy will consider each application individually taking into account the specific facts and circumstances and relevant background context behind the request.
+If a leave of absence is granted, it is for the Head of School to determine the length of the time the pupil can be away from school.
+As the Head of School should only grant leaves of absence in exceptional circumstances it is unlikely a leave of absence will be granted for the purposes of a family holiday.

 Any request should be submitted as soon as it is anticipated and, where possible, at least 2 weeks before the absence, and in accordance with any leave of absence request form (Appendix 3), accessible via the school office.
-The Headteacher may require evidence to support any request for leave of absence.
+The Head of School may require evidence to support any request for leave of absence.